 Hart Howerton is an interdisciplinary practice of planners, architects, landscape architects, and interior designers based out of San Francisco and New York, their work range from the redevelopment of real estate assets, neighborhoods to hospitality setting, conservation, and preservation to individual residence.

 ENR (Engineering News-Record) ranked them 313/500 of the top 500 design firms with works across 6 continents and 51 countries.

 Here are the 15 projects of Hart Howerton.

 1. Half Moon Resort, Montego Bay, Jamaica | Hart Howerton

 The redevelopment of 20 acres of the 400-acre property was designed to address the question of “What would hospitality look like in the next 60 years”.

 Being at the center of the Caribbean Sea and tropical, lush Montego Bay is the Half Moon resort with three zones; the great house with the entrance, lobby, and 57 accommodations with large balconies for the view of the ocean.

 The prime zone of all is The Great House Ocean Suite designed to overlook the lawn and sea with open planning of space comprising two bedrooms, living, and dining.
-The third zone houses low profile cottages with 32 ocean rooms oriented to enjoy the views of sunrise, Caribbean Sea with seamless verandahs and terraces.
+The third zone houses low-profile cottages with 32 ocean rooms oriented to enjoy the views of sunrise, the Caribbean Sea with seamless verandahs and terraces.
 The entire theme was set on the Anglo Jamaican style inspired by local culture, wall hung arts, and vibrant colors to make one feel at home.